pdobsan/mailnotify/README.md

 To build `mailnotify` from source you need a Haskell development environment.
 Either your platform package system can provide this or you can use [ghcup](https://www.haskell.org/ghcup/).
-Once you have the `ghc` Haskell compiler and `cabal` etc. installed, follow the steps below:
+Once you have the `ghc` Haskell compiler and `cabal` etc. installed, follow the steps below.

+External dependencies are `libgtk2.0-dev` and `libnotify-dev` on Debian derivatives,  or `libnotify` and  `gtk2` on Arch derivatives.
+These must be installed before `cabal` is invoked.

 Clone this repository and invoke `cabal`: